 Connecting from macOS

-When connecting from a computer running macOS, the quickest way to connect is using the Connect to Server function.
+When connecting from another computer running macOS, the quickest way to connect is using the Connect to Server function.
 To access it in Finder, click Go -> Connect to Server…

-In the Server Address bar, you can connect to a hostname or an IP address in this format: vnc://demo.macminivault.com
+In the Server Address bar, you can connect to a hostname or an IP address in this format: vnc://hostname.macminivault.com

 A login prompt will be displayed – enter the username and password to connect.
 Once connected, the credentials may need to be entered one more time at a login screen, at which point the macOS desktop will be displayed.